 47. Declarations and affidavits

-(1) Any declaration or affidavit must be filed in the office of the Registrar before being used in any proceedings and, except where these regulations otherwise provide, must be served on each other party to the proceedings not less than 24 hours before the time fixed for the hearing.
+(1) Any statutory declaration or affidavit must be filed in the office of the Registrar before being used in any proceedings and, except where these regulations otherwise provide, must be served on each other party to the proceedings not less than 24 hours before the time fixed for the hearing.

-(2) Any declaration required to be made under these regulations may be declared before a Justice of the Peace or any person authorised to take declarations under the Declarations and Attestations Act 1913 section 2.
+(2) Any statutory declaration required to be made under these regulations must be made before a person who is an authorised witness under the Oaths, Affidavits and Statutory Declarations Act 2005 section 12(6).

+[Regulation 47 amended in Gazette 22 Jan 2008 p.
+192.]

 Part 5 — Applications generally

 48. Application for award